-Both B2B and B2C marketers have a variety of online and offline toughpoints that drive sales for their organization, and both paid and organic media are driving prospects to your site.
+Both B2B and B2C marketers have a variety of online and offline touchpoints that drive sales for their organization, and both paid and organic media are driving prospects to your site.
 "You need to consider how all these experiences will ultimately drive conversion," she says.
 "Don't assume that personalization is a luxury.
 How are you tailoring the experience to your customer?"

-"You need to customize the content on your site to make it more relevant to type of business you're talking to, beyond just having a drop-down menu for vertical markets," savs Peter Isaacson, CMO, Demandbase.
-"Identify at the front door what type of company the person is coming to your site from and engage them [appropriately]-that's the way you get tial questions, and make the prospect feel like you have to tell you again over and over," says Hoeffner.
-"I've told you who I am, so deliver relevant content.
-It's not okay to get people to come to your site and then give them a very generic experience if they've given you data."
+"You need to customize the content on your site to make it more relevant to type of business you're talking to, beyond just having a drop-down menu for vertical markets," says Peter Isaacson, CMO, Demandbase.
+"Identify at the front door what type of company the person is coming to your site from and engage them [appropriately]-that's the way you get conversion."

 The best sites create a dialogue with the prospect on the first visit, Hoeffner says.
-It's important to ask the right iniconversion." understand the value of their time.
-"If I've shared with you who I am, I don't want to
+It's important to ask the right ini-